-(A) Commencement of proceedings.
-When the Director of Buildings has inspected or caused to be inspected any building and has found and determined the building is a dangerous building, the Director of Buildings shall commence proceedings to cause the repair, vacation or demolition of the building.

-(1) Notice and order.
-The Director of Buildings shall issue a notice and order directed to the record owner of the building.
-The notice and order shall contain the following:

-(a) The street address and a legal description sufficient for identification of the premises upon which the building is located.

-(b) A statement that the Director of Buildings has found the building to be dangerous with a brief and concise description of the conditions found to render the building dangerous under the provisions of ' 150.21.

-(c) A statement of the action required to be taken as determined by the Director of Buildings.

-(d) If the Director of Buildings has determined that the building or structure must be repaired, the order shall require that all required permits be secured therefor and the work physically commenced within such time (not to exceed 60 days from the date of the order) and completed within such time as the Director of Buildings shall determine is reasonable under all of the circumstances.
+- (A) Commencement of proceedings.
+When the Director of Buildings has inspected or caused to be inspected any building and has found and determined the building is a dangerous building, the Director of Buildings shall commence proceedings to cause the repair, vacation, or demolition of the building. - (1) The Director of Buildings shall issue a notice and order directed to the record owner of the building.
+The notice and order shall contain the following: - (a) The street address and a legal description sufficient for identification of the premises upon which the building is located; - (b) A statement that the Director of Buildings has found the building to be dangerous with a brief and concise description of the conditions found to render the building dangerous under the provisions of $\S 150.16$; and - (c) A statement of the action required to be taken as determined by the Director of Buildings. - (2) If the Director of Buildings has determined that the building or structure must be repaired, the order shall require that all required permits be secured therefor and the work physically commenced within such time not to exceed 60 days from the date of the order and completed within such time as the Director of Buildings shall determine is reasonable under all of the circumstances.

-(e) If the Director of Buildings has determined that the building or structure must be vacated, the order shall require that the building or structure shall be vacated within a time certain from the date of the order as determined by the Director of Buildings to be reasonable.

-(f) If the Director of Buildings has determined the building or structure must be demolished, the order shall require that the building be vacated within such time as the Director of Buildings shall determine is reasonable (not to exceed 60 days from the date of the order); that all required permits be secured therefor within 60 days from the date of the order; and that the demolition be completed within such time as the Director of Buildings shall determine is reasonable.

-(g) The Director of Buildings shall advise the owner that if any required repair or demolition work (without vacation also being required) is not commenced within the time specified, the

-Director of Buildings will order the building vacated and posted to prevent further occupancy until the work is completed, and the Director may proceed to cause the work to be done and charge the costs thereof against the property or its owner.

-(h) The Director of Buildings shall advise the owner that any person having any record title or legal interest in the building may appeal from the notice and order of any action of the Director of Buildings, provided the appeal is made in writing as set forth in ' 150.25, and that failure to appeal will constitute a waiver of all right to an administrative hearing and determination of the matter.

-(2) Service of the notice and order.

-(a) The notice and order shall be served upon the record owner or his agent and the person in possession of the property by any one of the following methods:

-- (1) Personal service; or - (2) Certified mail, postage prepaid, return receipt requested; or - (3) Posting the notice and order conspicuously on or in the front of the property.

-(b) The failure of any person with an interest in the property to receive such notice shall not affect the validity of any proceedings taken under this section.
-(Ord.
-04-06, passed 4-7-04)
+- (3) If the Director of Buildings has determined that the building or structure must be vacated, the order shall require that the building or structure shall be vacated within a time certain from the date of the order as determined by the Director of Buildings to be reasonable. - (4) If the Director of Buildings has determined the building or structure must be demolished, the order shall require that the building be vacated within such time as the Director of Buildings shall determine is reasonable, not to exceed 60 days from the date of the order; all required permits be secured therefor within 60 days from the date of the order; and the demolition be completed within such time as the Director of Buildings shall determine is reasonable. - (5) The Director of Buildings shall advise the owner that if any required repair or demolition work, without vacation also being required, is not commenced within the time specified, the Director of Buildings will order the building vacated and posted to prevent further occupancy until the work is completed, and the Director may proceed to cause the work to be done and charge the costs thereof against the property or its owner. - (6) The Director of Buildings shall advise the owner that any person having any record title or legal interest in the building may appeal from the notice and order of any action of the Director of Buildings provided the appeal is made in writing as set forth in § 150.20.
+Failure to appeal will constitute a waiver of all rights to an administrative hearing and determination of the matter. - (B) Service of the notice and order. - (1) The notice and order shall be served upon the record owner or his or her agent and the person in possession of the property by any one of the following methods: - (a) Personal service; - (b) Certified mail, postage prepaid, return receipt requested; or - (c) Posting the notice and order conspicuously on or in the front of the property. - (2) The failure of any person with an interest in the property to receive such notice shall not affect the validity of any proceedings taken under this section.
+(Prior Code, § 150.22) (Ord.
+04-06, passed 4-7-2004)

-' 150.23 FILING OF NOTICE AND ORDER.
+§ 150.18 FILING OF NOTICE AND ORDER.